ckuelker/quick-guide-en-us/Dev/HPC/atlas.md

 ## Introduction

-Compiling HPC components on a Raspberry Pi do not make sense, as the Raspberry Pi is not powerful.
-However the way and consideration when building HPC software components, like Atlas, is very similar as on Intel or AMD based HPC systems.
-For educational purpose this document describes building Altlas 3 on the Raspberry Pi 4.
+Compiling HPC components on a Raspberry Pi does not make sense because the Raspberry Pi is not powerful.
+However, the process and considerations for building HPC software components such as Atlas are very similar to those on Intel or AMD based HPC systems.
+For educational purposes, this document describes how to build Atlas 3 on Raspberry Pi 4.
 Be patient, compiling Atlas takes time and depends on single core performance.

-## rpi/la/atlas/3.10.3
+## Raspberry Pi Atlas 3.10.3

-This builds and installs Atlas 3.10.3 for the Raspberry Pi 4.
-However, except setting a non throttling mode, this is similar to other architectures.
+This will build and install Atlas 3.10.3 for Raspberry Pi 4.
+Except for setting a non-throttling mode, this is similar to other architectures.

-Atlas 3.10.3 from 2016 is still the latest (2022-06-18) version.
+Atlas 3.10.3 from 2016 is still the latest (2022-06-18) release.

-For this compilation [mpich](mpich.md) was installed first.
-Dependencies to [mpich](mpich.md) are are not listed here.
+For this compilation, [mpich](mpich.md) was installed first.
+Dependencies on [mpich](mpich.md) are not listed here.

-For Atlas to be useful in HPC, consider a homogeneous cluster.
-Atlas should be compiled from source for every hardware architecture as Atlas make timing calculation during build time.
-The length of build depends highly on single core performance.
-On a Raspberry Pi 4 8GB it can take 15hours and 44minutes, while on a modern AMD 6hours and 30minutes.
+For Atlas to be useful in HPC, a homogeneous cluster should be considered.
+Atlas should be compiled from source for each hardware architecture as Atlas performs timing calculations during build time.
+The build time is highly dependent on the performance of the individual cores.
+On a Raspberry Pi 4 8GB it can take 15 hours and 44 minutes, while on a modern AMD it can take 6 hours and 30 minutes.

 Preparations as root